AncaAl/Project-Earthquake/README.md

 Data Analytics Project (Reporting, visualization and prediction)

 ### Objective:
-The goal of this project is to extract and analyse earthquake data from the dataset, create an interactive dashboard, and make predictions about future earthquakes or tsunamis.
+The goal of this project is to extract and analyse earthquake data from the dataset, create an interactive dashboard, and make predictions about tsunamis.

 ### Steps: